gdalba/essencias/content/en/poetry/garotosegarotas.md

 Boys and girls<br>
 lost the lap and the sermon<br>
-in the shelter of solitude:<br>
+in the shelter of solitude.<br>
-they gained bills, broken hearts,<br>
+They gained bills, broken hearts,<br>
-a box of anguish and a drop of depression.<br>
+now swallow pills and drops of depression.<br>

 Those who survive now offer mother’s lap,<br>
 father’s sermon,<br>
-and never stop pleading for more childhood.
+and never, ever, stop pleading for more childhood.

 --
 Painting: [Brother and Sister, by Balthasar Klossowski, circa 1936](https://en.wahooart.com/@@/7ZABU2-Balthus-%28Balthasar-Klossowski%29-Brother-and-Sister)